Central Board of Film Certification: A certificate

-Films with the A certification are available for public exhibition, but with restriction to adults (aged 18+).
-These films can contain violence, sexual scenes, abusive language, but words which insult or degrade women or any social group and nudity are not allowed.
-Some controversial and adult themes are considered unsuitable for young viewers.
-Such films are often re-certified with V/U and V/UA for TV and video viewing, which doesn't happen in case of U and U/A certified movies.
+Films with the A certification are available for public exhibition, but with restriction to adults only.
+These films can contain strong violence, explicit and strong sexual scenes, abusive language, but words which insult or degrade women or any social group. are not allowed.
+Controversial, adult or suggestive themes are considered unsuitable for young viewers.
+Such films are often re-certified with V/U and V/UA for TV, which does not happen in the case of U and U/A certified movies.

 S certificate

-Films with S certification should not be viewed by the public.
-Only people associated with it (Engineers, Doctors, Scientists, etc.), have permission to watch those films.
+Films with S certification cannot be viewed by the public.
+Only people associated with it (doctors, scientists, etc.) are permitted to view these films.